Is your WordPress site slow? If yes, we need to work on that.

 Website Load Speed Matters – User Experience

 Now forget the numbers, how much fun might use a slow website be?
-How many times have you visited a slow website and never bothered to visit again?
-How many times have you cursed your internet connection when it goes into a slumber?
+How often have you visited a slow website and never bothered to visit again?
+How often have you cursed your internet connection when it goes into a slumber?
 Slow websites are no fun.

-Before we get into “making your site” faster, how fast is it to begin with?
+Before we get into “making your site” faster, how fast is it?
 Let’s look at few tools to help us out!

 How Well Does Your Website Fare ?

-We need to measure current site performance, only then will be able to measure any improvements in performance.
+We need to measure current site performance, only then will be able to measure any performance improvements.
 You can use one of the following,

+If you haven’t yet added your website to GA, you should.
+If you haven’t yet added your website to GA, you should.
 To keep track of your website regularly, you can access site performance under labs via your Google Analytics account.
-If you’ve haven’t yet added your website to GA, you should.
 Apart from these methods, most hosting services also provide access to basic page load speed information.

 Now, let’s look at about a dozen things you can do to make your website faster.